Cybeni/og-docs/docs/full-documentation/gateway.md

 - Clears out everything in `session.state` except for metadata.
 That is needed when the round closes.

-### 3. Game Event Handling (GameEvent Class)
+### 3. Game Event Handling (RoundEvent Class)

-:::info When the client sends an action (e.g., “Open,” “Hit,” “Stand,” etc.), the `GameEvent` class is used to:
+:::info When the client sends an action (e.g., “Open,” “Hit,” “Stand,” etc.), the `RoundEvent` class is used to:
 1. Validate incoming JSON (via `Joi`).
 2. Ensure the user has sufficient funds (for betting) if needed.
 3. Publish the action to NATS so that the actual game service can process it asynchronously.